Damounet/AngularCucumberTesting/cucumber/step_definitions/README.md

 });
 ```

+In the feature file :

 ```Gherkin
 When I want to click on this button
 ```

+In the steps file :

 ```Typescript
 When('I want to click on this button',function(){